The network Library

 Discussion:

 The class of socket conditions.
-It inherits the format-string: and format-arguments: keywords from <simple-condition>.
+It inherits the format-string: and format-arguments: init keywords from <simple-condition>.

 Slots: